vaishpanse/IOT-Weather-station-Airship/README.md

 2.For writing code Download Arduino IDE

-3. Download libraries of LCD and DHT
+3.Download libraries of LCD and DHT

-4. After connecting all the components correctly write a code on IDE
+4.After connecting all the components correctly write a code on IDE

-5. Give power supply to Arduino and upload the code.
+5.Give power supply to Arduino and upload the code.